Download the sheet music (PDF)

-Just as Denison evolves, so has the alma mater.
-The original arrangement is the most commonly heard version (you can view the sheet music here), yet members of the Denison family have added a few unique twists.
+Just as Denison evolves, so has its alma mater.
+The original arrangement is the most commonly heard version (view the sheet music here), yet members of the Denison family have added a few unique twists.
 Here is a little background on each of the recordings that you can play below:

-The “traditional” version, performed by the Denison A Capella Choir, dates back to the 1950s.
+The standard choral version, performed by the Denison A Cappella Choir, dates to the 1950s.

 “Swasey Chapel Bells” will remind any Denisonian of a quiet walk across campus.